Meet the Team

 Lewis Wilkinson (he/him)

-Assistant Manager of Performing Arts
+Manager of Performing Arts

 Lewis is from Durham, and graduated with a music degree from Durham University in 2016.
 He was then a brass instrumental music teacher with Durham Music Service before completing his Master’s degree in Conducting from the Royal Welsh College of Music and Drama.
 Outside of his work with Durham University Performing Arts, Lewis has a busy and varied portfolio career as a conductor, sousaphonist, trombonist and actor.
 He is particularly passionate about the cultural and creative links that can be cultivated between the university and its wider community.